The King's Academy (West Palm Beach, Florida): Instrumental Arts

 The King's Academy offers instrumental classes for students starting with beginning band in 5th grade and intermediate band in 6th grade.
 Secondary students may choose to continue their studies in the school's concert and symphonic bands and symphony orchestra.
 The King's Academy also offers classes in jazz performance, woodwinds, percussion and strings.

 TKA Jazz Ensemble

 In 2024, the TKA Jazz Ensemble became the first high school group to perform onstage at New York City's renowned 54 Below Supper Club.
-At its annual Night of Jazz performances, the Ensemble has also performed with notable musical guests including drummer Duffy Jackson (2018), trumpeter Wayne Bergeron (2022), trombonist Wycliffe Gordon (2023), The Voice's Wendy Moten (2024), Broadway star Jeremy Jordan (2024), flautist Nestor Torres (2025), and jazz vocalist Nicole Henry (2025).
+In December 2025, First Lady Melania Trump invited the Ensemble to perform Christmas favorites in the White House's East Room.
+At its annual Night of Jazz performances, the Ensemble has also performed with notable musical guests including drummer Duffy Jackson (2018), trumpeter Wayne Bergeron (2022), trombonist Wycliffe Gordon (2023), The Voice's Wendy Moten (2024), Broadway star Jeremy Jordan (2024), flautist Nestor Torres (2025), jazz vocalist Nicole Henry (2025), and pianist Peter Cincotti (2026),.
+In 2026, best-selling jazz saxophonist Kenny G collaborated with the Ensemble on a recording of "You Raise Me Up."
 The TKA Jazz Ensemble is under the direction of Wes Lowe and Mickey Smith Jr., a 2020 Grammy Award winner.